reallyblaised/snakemake-tutorial/README.md

   - time="48:00:00"
   - mem_mb=2000
 ```
 Defines default resource specifications for jobs.
 Unless specified otherwise, these are the values provided to the Slurm submission command (more on this later).
-These should be self-expanatory.
+These should be self-explanatory.

 Additional options provide typical Snakemake directives.
 In addition to the arguments covered in this tutorial, the following Snakemake flags are used: